horizontalsystems/blockchain-crypto-guides/DeFi/1-defi-explained.md

 Decentralized Finance, or DeFi in short, describes a category of products which provide financial services but are not controlled by a centralized entity.

+> Traditional financial services i.e. deposit accounts, money remittances, stock brokerages etc. are centralized.
+>
-> Traditional financial services like deposit accounts, money remittances, stock brokerages etc. are 'centralized'.
-There is a regulated legal entity that administers user's access to the service and keeps assets on behalf of the user.
+> There is always a regulated service provider entity that administers user's access to the service and keeps assets on behalf of the user.

+In traditional finance services providers act as intermediaries between the user and service.
+As a result user's access and participation in the service is conditional and regulated by that intermediary entity.

 - Banks place minimum account balances, withdrawal caps and transfer limits on savings account.

 - Credit card issuers can cancel your card and service if they see any activity they deem suspicious.

-- Both banks and credit cards providers can freeze accounts for no apparent reason.
+- Both banks and credit cards providers can freeze accounts without disclosing the reason.

 - Offshore banks may seize uninsured savings in times of economic uncertainty.